Dementia support: understanding and responding to changing behaviour

 - the feeling they have somewhere to be

-Some tips you may find helpful if someone, you are caring for, is walking or pacing include:
+Some tips you may find helpful if someone, you are caring for, is walking or pacing are below.

-- making sure the person has some form of personal identification with them and are dressed appropriately for the weather
+Make sure they have some form of personal identification with them and are suitably dressed for the weather.

-- talking to local shopkeepers and neighbours you trust to let them know about the person’s dementia - give them a contact number to call if they’re concerned about the person’s behaviour
+Speak to local shopkeepers and neighbours you trust to let them know about the person’s dementia and give them a contact number to call if they’re concerned about the person’s behaviour.

-- tracking devices and alarm systems (telecare) – they won’t solve all your worries about someone with a dementia, but may give you some peace of mind
+Use tracking devices and alarm systems (telecare).
+They won’t solve all your worries about someone with a dementia, but may give you some peace of mind.

-- making sure the person has plenty to do and is getting mental and physical stimulation during the day
+Make sure they have plenty to do and is getting mental and physical stimulation during the day.

 Sleep problems